-The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji shall establish State system and functions in accordance with section 3 of Appendix 1.
+3.2.3.1 The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji shall establish State system and functions in accordance with section 3 of Appendix 1.

-3.2.3.1 Recommendation. — The Civil Aviation Authority of Fiji, should identify, define and document the requirements, obligations, functions and activities regarding the establishment and maintenance of the SSP, including the directives to plan, organize, develop, maintain, control and continuously improve the SSP in a manner that meets the Fiji’s safety objectives.
+3.2.3.2 Recommendation. — The Civil Aviation Authority of Fiji, shall establish their SSP functions and activities but may delegate them to another State, Regional Safety Oversight Organization (RSOO) or Regional Accident and Incident Investigation Organization (RAIO), where appropriate.

+Note. — States retain responsibility for SSP functions and activities delegated to another State, RSOO or RAIO.
+Guidance on the delegation of SSP functions and activities is contained in the Safety Management Manual (Doc 9859).
+Additional guidance on the establishment of RSOOs and RAIOs is contained in the Safety Oversight Manual (Doc 9734), Part B — The Establishment and Management of a Regional Safety Oversight Organization, and the Manual on Regional Accident and Incident Investigation Organization (Doc 9946), respectively.

-3.2.3.2 Recommendation. — The Civil Aviation Authority of Fiji should establish a safety policy and safety objectives that reflect their commitment regarding safety and facilitate the promotion of a positive safety culture in the aviation community.
+3.2.3.3 The Civil Aviation Authority of Fiji shall establish a safety policy and safety objectives that reflect their commitment regarding safety and facilitate the promotion of a positive safety culture in the aviation community.

-3.2.3.3 Recommendation. — The safety policy and safety objectives should be published and periodically reviewed to ensure that they remain relevant and appropriate to Fiji.
+3.2.3.4The SSP functions safety policy and safety objectives shall be documented and periodically reviewed to ensure that they remain relevant and appropriate to Fiji.

+3.2.3.5States shall ensure that the role of Civil Aviation Authorities is appropriately reflected in Emergency Response Planning and Crisis Management at the State level.

 3.2.4 Qualified technical personnel